j-fukkun/jci/README.md

-this is my compiler infrastructure.
+This is my tiny C compiler, jcc.